Maksim2498/poms/server/docs/api-schema.md

 }
 ```

-`needRefresh` field here indicates that error reason is expired or unregistered access token
+`needRefresh` field here indicates that the error reason is expired or unregistered access token
 sent to server.
 After receiving a JSON with `needRefresh` set to `true` client should try to
 reauthenticate using [`/reauth`](#reauthenticate) method.